musacee/musacee.hithub.io/README.md

 ## **Conclusion**
 This project provided a **data-driven approach** to analyzing YouTube channels.
 By integrating **SSMS, Power BI, and Excel**, we gained actionable insights into subscriber engagement and revenue potential.
+We have discovered that NoCopyrightSounds has the most subscribers out of the top three choices.
+But NoCopyRightSounds has less videos than Dan Rhodes and Dan Rhodes has more total views than NoCopyRightSounds.
+If we are looking at the average views compared to the subscriber’s engagement rate, Dan Rhodes has the advantage since there is more engagement.
+Meaning that there will be a higher return on investment of $50,000 if the client chooses to campaign with Dan Rhodes.

 ### **🚀 Technologies Used**
 - SQL Server (SSMS)